-5.6.
 At the first lecture of each course, lecturers introduce to the students the detailed syllabus of the course, evaluation forms and the grading rates.
 Objectives of the course are also mentioned.
-Evaluation is based on different components including practical work, field trips, seminars, attendance,... (for evaluation on learning progresss at different stages) and the final test (for the whole learning program).
-The grading rates for different components vary depending on courses, usually at a rate of 20-40% for practical work in lab, 20-40% for mid-term exam and 35-60% final exam (see Exh.05.10 - Course syllabus).
-Check with Criteia 2
+Evaluation iss based on different components including practical work, field trips, seminars, attendance,... (for evaluation on learning progresss at different stages) and the final test (for the whole learning program).
+The grading rates for different components vary depending on courses, usually at a rate of 20-40% for practical work in lab, 20-40% for midterm exam and 35-60% final exam [Exh.1.11.Course syllabi].